Relay in BMS Systems – Your Easy Guide in 2026

 These contacts are used for switching purposes.

-Let me explain further about these parts.
+Let me explain these parts further.

 Here, we have three contacts.